User interface See Tickets: Mobile site revamp

 (Android – iPhone – Windows)

-Login & Sign up
+Login and sign up

 We gave users the ability to browse the website regardless of creating an account or not.
 However, when the time came to buy tickets, users would be required to Login or Sign Up.